adonisjs/v5-docs/content/guides/digging-deeper/events.md

 </details>

-You can create a listener class by running the following ace command.
+You can create a listener class by running the following Ace command.

 ```sh
 node ace make:listener User